 Bellini

-Another famous Italian cocktail originating in Venice is the Bellini.
-Invented by Giuseppe Cipriani, founder of Harry’s Bar in Venice, is said to have named the cocktail Bellini because its pink color reminded him of a 15th-century painting by Giovanni Bellinii.
+Invented by Giuseppe Cipriani, founder of Harry’s Bar in Venice, is said to have named the cocktail Bellini because its pink color reminded him of a 15th-century painting by Giovanni Bellini.

 Be sure to try this drink in Italy, especially at Harry’s Bar in the Veneto region, and make this popular drink at home!